ritish-behera/7nm-FinFET-Inverter-Characterization/README.md

 |   11 |   13 |   0.356 |    6.426 |   0.188 |   0.175 |  191.93 | 2.01E-05 |         0.810269 |                 0.001855 |        0.617079 |

 # Tools Used:
-- ASAP 7nm PDK (Process Design Kit)
+- ASAP 7nm PDK
-- Ngspice for circuit simulations
+- Ngspice for circuit simulations (SPICE)
 - Xschem for schematic capture